 | Publish | Channels & formatting | 0.5–1 day | Low |

 Practical examples: a B2B SaaS team turned a 1-paragraph narrative into a blog + 90s explainer video in five working days; a media startup ran three 7-day experiments after the first publish cycle.
-Tools and services that automate parts of this pipeline—content scoring, scheduling, and performance benchmarking—fit naturally into the Draft → Publish → Optimize loop (consider `AI content automation` from Scaleblogger.com where appropriate).
+Tools and services that automate parts of this pipeline—content scoring, scheduling, and performance benchmarking—fit naturally into the Draft → Publish → loop (consider AI content automation from Scaleblogger.com where appropriate).
 Understanding these principles helps teams move faster without sacrificing quality.

 Step 1 — Research & Audience Discovery

 Start by treating audience research as an evidence-gathering sprint: identify who cares, why they care, and which emotional or practical triggers prompt action.
 Focus on a mix of quantitative signals (search trends, site analytics, behavioral segments) and qualitative signals (interviews, open-ended surveys, comment threads).
-Combine those inputs into a handful of narrative hooks that map to intent and emotion, then distill each hook into a crisp insight statement usable by writers and strategists.
+Combine these inputs into a few narrative hooks that reflect intent and emotion.
+Then, simplify each hook into a clear insight statement that writers and strategists can use.

 - Qualitative depth: run 6–12 interviews with target users to capture emotions and unmet needs.